survivejs/webpack-book/manuscript/optimizing/07_performance.md

 There are a series of loader and plugin specific optimizations to consider:

 * Perform less processing by skipping loaders during development.
-Especially if you are using a modern browser, you may be able to skip using *babel-loader* or equivalent altogether.
+Especially if you are using a modern browser, you can skip using *babel-loader* or equivalent altogether.
 * Use either `include` or `exclude` with JavaScript specific loaders.
 Webpack traverses *node_modules* by default and executes *babel-loader* over the files unless it has been configured correctly.
 * Utilize caching through plugins like [hard-source-webpack-plugin](https://www.npmjs.com/package/hard-source-webpack-plugin) to avoid unnecessary work.
 The caching idea applies to loaders as well.
 For example, you can enable cache on *babel-loader*.
 * Use equivalent, but lighter alternatives, of plugins and loaders during development.
 Replacing `HtmlWebpackPlugin` with a [HtmlPlugin](https://gist.github.com/bebraw/5bd5ebbb2a06936e052886f5eb1e6874) that does far less is one direction.